 Step One: Create a Precise Outline

-Although my sample travel itineraries are relatively open-ended, make no mistake: When I plan a trip for myself or someone else, I get right down into the nitty-gritty.
+Although my travel itineraries are relatively open-ended, make no mistake: When I plan a trip for myself or someone else, I get right down into the nitty-gritty.
 The first step involves mapping out all my travel dates (including transit dates, for long haul) trips, in sequence.
 This might sound too basic to consider, but you know what they say about houses—if you don’t build yours on a solid foundation, it’s doomed to crumble.

 Step Two: Determine a Logical Trajectory